 Living Room Innovators – Top Designers who changed our Living Rooms

+Philippe Starck is very much the poster boy of clear furnitures.
+In 2002 he introduced his Louis Ghost Chair which has also become iconic of the style.
 He uses discarded material from factories and industrial plastic plants to produce his pieces, of which he has sold over a million.
-In addition, they are hugely imitated.

 What is Acrylic Furniture – Why it makes the Room seem bigger